Best HVAC Schools in South Carolina

 2. Visit the campus to see the labs and equipment.

-3. Talk to instructors about job placement rates.
+3. Talk to instructors about employment outcomes (verify with the school).

 4. Enroll in a program that fits your time and budget.